SkoolNotes/Taproot/2020HIST201/KBWatsonInClassNotes.md

 in 1769, the monarchy was overthrown by "a popular revolution." (but didn't actually complete until like 1815)

-France was bad at taxation, and also gave help in wars, which led to financial crisis
+France was bad at taxation, and also gave help in wars, which led to financial crisis. (+ alotta other stuff)